 |Maybank||3M SORA||3m SORA + 0.70%|

 |CIMB||3M SORA||3m SORA + 0.80%|

 As you can see, the most common version of home loan packages offered right now is the 3M SORA floating home loan rates, which means your interest rates will only refresh every three months.
 Banks are expected to pilot more new SORA products in 2022.

 With us, you get a chance to tap into our expert network of home loan specialists and mortgage bankers with additional vouchers and cashback.

-In order to give you the best advice, based on your financial situation, we work hard to stay on top of all the latest mortgage home loan news in Singapore so you get the best home loan package.
+In order to give you the best advice, based on your financial situation, we work hard to stay on top of all the latest mortgage home loan news in Singapore so that you can get the best home loan package.

 Fixed mortgage rate home loans in Singapore are always a consideration but be aware of the shortfalls.